- Our Work

 © Photo: Gary Kramer / U.S. Fish and Wildlife Service

-Plans for this year’s trip are underway.
-Please take a look at the 2014 itinerary, and if you are interested in participating or getting more information, please contact Amy Moore at email@example.com or 202-772-0209.
+Plans for the 2017 trip are underway.
+Please take a look at the 2016 itinerary and if you are interested in participating or getting more information, please contact Amy Moore at firstname.lastname@example.org or 202-772-0209.

 Who May Participate?

-All participants or one member of the family must be a current Defenders of Wildlife President's Council member as of August 1, 2014.
-The cost of the trip is $1,850 per person for double occupancy, and $2,600 for single occupancy.
+All participants or one member of the family must be a current Defenders of Wildlife President's Council member as of August 1, 2017.
+The cost of the trip is $3,900 per cabin.
 Renew or upgrade your membership.

 What to Expect?

 The workshop is designed to be educational and hands-on, with an excellent mixture of wildlife-viewing, hiking and briefings by scientists and conservation experts and Defenders staff, to give you a truly unique experience.
 The trip is led by wildlife experts who offer a wealth of knowledge on Yellowstone ecology.
+Staying in the Lamar Valley at the Buffalo Ranch, we are in a prime location to view wildlife.
 While each day has a similar structure, the focus shifts to give participants a complete overview of wildlife in Yellowstone.
-Take a look at the 2014 itinerary for an idea of what you can expect during the workshop.
+Take a look at the 2016 itinerary for an idea of what you can expect during the workshop.

 Lodging and Meals

 Participants stay in the Buffalo Ranch’s comfortable, twin-bed cabins that comfortably sleep three.
 Families are welcome, although we do not recommend this workshop for children under 10.
 Bathroom facilities, private showers and dressing areas are in the restroom building steps away from the cabins.
 Meals are in the Yellowstone Association Institute’s heated ranch house or on the back porch overlooking the Lamar Valley.

 What to Bring